Tips for managing your money and mental health in 2023

 This will help you budget for emergencies, and you might be surprised by how quickly little amounts of money add up.

-The Jam-jar method of saving is how it sounds.
+The jam-jar method of saving (also known as piggybanking) is how it sounds.
 You divide your money into separate pots for different expenses.

 Many banks now offer accounts that allow you to separate your money in this way.
-You can even label your jam-jars into things like:
+You can even label your jam-jars into categories like:

 - Emergency money.